Flyki/Large-Scale-Overlapping-Optimization/README.md

 5) f1 and f2 of this benchmark are exactly f13 and f14 of CEC2013 LSGO Benchmark.

-6) 6 extra weight files are offered that be used to replace the original weight files.
+6) 6 extra weight files are offered that can be used to replace the original weight files.
 The weight file of each function is "FX-w.txt".